Case Study Lab Cuts Inventory Time to Under an Hour

 To help achieve its goals, the laboratory integrated DxONE Inventory Manager into its workflow.

 DxONE Inventory Manager is an automated, end-to-end software solution that simplifies inventory control tasks.
-The core of this solution is cloud-based technology that improves efficiency, saves time and ensures reagents are available when needed, for:
+At its core, DxONE is a cloud-based technology that improves efficiency, saves time and ensures reagents are available when needed, for:

 - Real-time, at-a-glance supply-level viewing